bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 #MySQL/Databases Chapter 3 - The INSERT and DELETE statements:#

 Up until this point, you have created your database, and figured out the general structure of MySQL.
 Now you will need to put a table inside of the database you have created.
+In the case of our **grocery_store** database we will need to define the table as some sort of product sold in the grocery store.
+For this example, we will focus on fruits.

+*Before one creates any table, he or she should consider what they are putting into the table in the first place.
+Try to pick things that are unique to most elements in the table and distinguish them meaningfully from other elements.*

+##What defines a fruit?###

+I can think of a few properties separating one fruit from other fruits.

+* Fruit common name
+* Fruit color
+* Fruit taste
+* Fruit texture
+* Fruit shelf-life
+* Fruit purchased last week

+That should be enough to at least let us get started.